the-oto-fu/the-oto-fu/README.md

 - 👋 Hi, I’m @the-oto-fu
 - 👀 I’m interested in ... webservice
 - 🌱 I’m currently learning ...
-PowerShell, PowerApps
+React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...